chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 Debian
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 #.
-Log into your Chef Automate Server as root.
+Log into your Workflow Server as root.
 #.
 Change directory to ``ca-certificates``.

    .. code-block:: bash